Pope Francis meets privately with King Charles and Queen Camilla during his Vatican convalescence

 ROME — (AP) — Pope Francis met privately with King Charles III and Queen Camilla on Wednesday at the Vatican during the royal couple's four-day state visit to Italy and on the occasion of their 20th wedding anniversary, the Vatican announced.

-It was the first announced meeting since the pope’s return to the Vatican after five weeks in the hospital for life-threatening double pneumonia.
-Francis had planned to have an audience with Charles, but that was officially postponed due to the pope’s health.
+It was the first known meeting since the pope's return to the Vatican after five weeks in the hospital for life-threatening double pneumonia.
+Francis had planned to have an audience with Charles, but the official state visit to the Vatican was postponed due to the pope's health.

+The pope issued a new invitation for a private audience, but it was subject to his health and only confirmed Wednesday morning.
+The mid-afternoon visit lasted about 20 minutes and included a private exchange of gifts.
+Discussions continue about a future visit by the monarch to the Vatican.

-The Vatican statement said that the pope wished Charles and Camilla a happy anniversary, and the king in return wished the pope a speedy recovery.
+The Vatican statement said the pope wished Charles and Camilla a happy anniversary, and the king and queen in return wished the pope a speedy recovery.
+Buckingham Palace said "their majesties were delighted the pope was well enough to host them, and to have had the opportunity to share their best wishes in person.''

+The royal couple previously saw Francis during an April 2017 visit to the Vatican.
+King Charles, then Prince of Wales, also met Pope Francis during the 2019 canonization of St. John Henry Newman.

-The pope has been convalescing at the Vatican since March 23, and appeared to the faithful in St. Peter’s Square on Sunday.
+The pope has been convalescing at the Vatican since March 23 and made an appearance to the faithful in St. Peter’s Square on Sunday.
+He was pushed in a wheelchair, wearing nasal tubes for supplemental oxygen, and wished the crowd a good Sunday from the front of the altar before being greeted by participants in the Mass, some of whom leaned to kiss his hands.

-Earlier on Wednesday, Charles stressed the need for close ties between Italy and the UK in a historic speech in the Italian parliament on Wednesday, calling for unity in defense of common values at a time of war in Europe.
+Earlier on Wednesday, Charles stressed the need for close ties between Italy and the UK in a historic speech in the Italian parliament, calling for unity in defense of common values at a time of war in Europe.

 “Our younger generations can see in the news every day on their smartphones and tablets that peace is never to be taken for granted,” Charles said.